DF3DV-1K: A Large-Scale Dataset and Benchmark for Distractor-Free Novel View Synthesis: Benchmarks Experiments

 \subsection{Beyond Scene-Specific Methods}

-Distractor-free radiance field methods show promising results but still exhibit limitations (see~\cref{fig:main_vis} and Figs. S1-4), motivating the question of whether performance can be improved by enhancing existing methods without model modifications or scene-specific tuning.
-We therefore conduct a pilot experiment demonstrating how DF3DV-1K facilitates generalizable solutions. \\ \textbf{Experimental Details.} We introduce \textbf{DI$\bm{^2}$FIX} (Distractor-Free DIFIX), a plug-and-play 2D enhancer\footnote{We choose DIFIX~\cite{wu2025difix3d+} instead of other methods~\cite{kong2025rogsplat} due to its real-time speed and publicly available codebase.} built on DIFIX~\cite{wu2025difix3d+} to improve radiance field renderings.
+Distractor-free radiance field methods show promising results but still exhibit limitations (see~\cref{fig:main_vis} and~\cref{fig:vis_41_1,fig:vis_41_2,fig:vis_41_3,fig:vis_41_4}), motivating the question of whether performance can be improved by enhancing existing methods without model modifications or scene-specific tuning.
+We therefore conduct a pilot experiment demonstrating how DF3DV-1K facilitates generalizable solutions. \\ \textbf{Experimental Details.} We introduce \textbf{DI$\bm{^2}$FIX} (Distractor-Free DIFIX), a plug-and-play 2D enhancer built on DIFIX~\cite{wu2025difix3d+} to improve radiance field renderings.
 DIFIX~\cite{wu2025difix3d+} is a diffusion-based model~\cite{sauer2024adversarial,parmar2024one} that enhances radiance field renderings under sparse input using a clean reference view and degraded target view.
-To adapt DIFIX~\cite{wu2025difix3d+} to distractor-free tasks, we replace the clean reference view with a radiance field rendering (see Sec.
-S.3 for details).
+To adapt DIFIX~\cite{wu2025difix3d+} to distractor-free tasks, we replace the clean reference view with a radiance field rendering (see~\cref{sec:d2fix} for details).
 We construct paired training data by reconstructing scenes from cluttered images in DF3DV-1K* (excluding DF3DV-41) using radiance field methods~\cite{kerbl20233d,2025RobustSplat,ling2025ocsplats,markin2024t,kulhanek2024wildgaussians,wang2025desplat,wang2025degauss,li2025asymgs} and rendering novel views at clean-image views.
 This yields 316,890 candidate pairs, from which those with LPIPS$\leq \gamma$ are retained, where $\gamma=0.5$ in the final setting.
 We then fine-tune DIFIX~\cite{wu2025difix3d+} into DI$\bm{^2}$FIX.